rokyed/canvas-dot/README.md

 - Pinch to zoom in and out on touch screens.
 - Choose between several 3D models like sword, cube, sphere, star and the new pyramid.
 - Points and lines are now rendered in proper depth order.
+- Objects behind the camera are never rendered.

 Check it here: [https://rokyed.github.io/canvas-dot/](https://rokyed.github.io/canvas-dot/)